Flagsmith/flagsmith-docs/docs/deployment/authentication.md

 <div style={{textAlign: 'center'}}><img width="75%" src="/img/saml-mapping-configuration.png"/></div>

+## SAML Group Sync

+This allows a user to be added or removed from a Flagsmith group on login.
+To use this, you will have to create a group in flagsmith with the same `external_id` as your SAML `group_id` that needs to sync.

 ## LDAP

 LDAP Authentication is available in our [Enterprise Edition](../enterprise-edition.md).
 Please contact us if this is of